Yport: History

 The site was probably occupied during the Neolithic period, and later the Pays de Caux were inhabited by the Calates.
-During the Roman time, a road connecting Fécamp to Étretat passed through the locality at Fond Pitron from where a junction towards the village existed.
+During the Roman era, a road connecting Fécamp to Étretat passed through the locality at Fond Pitron from where a junction towards the village existed.
 The current D940 follows the route of this Roman road.
-The Roman presence was discovered following various archaeological excavations, but nothing proves that it was permanently inhabited.
+The Roman presence was discovered following various archaeological excavations but did not prove that it was permanently inhabited.
 It may have been only a fishing site.
 Starting from the early Middle Ages the village was attached to Criquebeuf-en-Caux, where the church, the cemetery and the school were located, several kilometres away from Yport.
 Only in the 19th century did the commune of Yport come into existence, primarily because of the construction of the church.
-Officially, the commune of Yport was created on 1 January 1843, and its first mayor was Jean-Baptiste Feuilloley.
-The 19th century marked the beginning of the rise of sea-fishing.
-Many people were attracted to the area by the work and the population reached 1800.
-The sea front evolved considerably during this period.
-As a working port, the sea front had fishing-smacks, skiffs, caïques and other vessels moored up to the bollards.
+Officially, the commune was created on 1 January 1843, and its first mayor was Jean-Baptiste Feuilloley.
+The sea front was developed in the 19th century.
+As a working port, it had fishing-smacks, skiffs, caïques and other vessels moored up to the bollards.